 Statista estimates Pluto had 24 million active users worldwide in March 2020.
 Pluto TV’s active user base grew from 15 million in April 2019 to 24 million in March 2020.

-Pluto’s subscriber base more than doubled between 2018 and 2020, USA Today estimates.
-Pluto TV offers two hundred channels of television with an interface that resembles a traditional TV deal.
+USA Today estimates that Pluto’s subscriber base doubled between 2018 and 2020.
+Pluto TV offers two hundred channels with an interface resembling a traditional TV deal.

 PlutoTV creates “channels” devoted to classic TV shows such as Star Trek: The Next Generation, Baywatch, and Three’s Company.
 Another popular Pluto TV channel shows nothing but James Bond movies.